Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Standard modules of twisted graded Hecke algebras

 \section{Standard modules of twisted graded Hecke algebras}

 In \cite{Lus-Cusp1,AMS2} standard (left) modules for $\mh H (G,M,q\cE)$ were studied.
 We will quickly recall their construction and then we relate these standard modules to the previous section.
-From now on we suppose, as we may by \cite[(2.12)]{SolSGHA}: \begin{cond} $G$ equals $N_G (P,q\cE) G^\circ$ . \end{cond} By \cite[(16)]{AMS2} this condition does not change the class of algebras that we consider.
-It is only needed to keep undesirable elements out of the varieties $\mc P_y$, and hence for the construction of our standard modules.
-At the end of this section, we will see why Condition \ref{cond:2.1} can be dropped.
+Recall that Condition \ref{cond:2.1} is in force.
+In this section the data $(G,M,q\cE)$ are fixed, and we often abbreviate $\mh H = \mh H (G,M,q\cE)$.

 Let $y \in \mf g$ be nilpotent and define

 The group

 acts on $\mc P_y$ by $(g_1,\lambda) \cdot gP = g_1 g P$.
 This puts $\mc P_y$ in $Z_{G \times \C^\times} (y)$-equivariant bijection with $\{y\} \times \mc P_y \subset \dot{\mf g}$.
 The local system $\dot{q\cE}$ on $\dot{\mf g}$ restricts to a local system on $\{y\} \times \mc P_y \cong \mc P_y$, still called $\dot{q\cE}$.
 The action of $\C [W_{q\cE} ,\natural_{q\cE}]$ on $K$ from Theorem \ref{thm:1.2} induces an action on